pali-english/pali-english.github.io/README.md

 at the summit of spiritual perfection:
 that’s who I call a brahmin.

+    Pubbenivāsaṁ - past lives
+    yo - who
+    vedi - knows or understands
+    saggāpāyañca - heaven and states of deprivation/loss passati - sees
+    Atho - moreover
+    jātikkhayaṁ - end of rebirth
+    patto - attained
+    abhiññāvosito - perfect in insight
+    muni - sage
+    Sabbavositavosānaṁ - at the summit of (spiritual) perfection tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Dhammapadapāḷi samattā.
 The Sayings of the Dhamma is completed.

+    Dhammapadapāḷi - Dhammapada (Sayings of the Dhamma) samattā - is completed.